Allstate Sugar Bowl Basketball

 Allstate Sugar Bowl Primetime Super 60 AAU Basketball Tournament

-For the seventh year, the Allstate Sugar Bowl will sponsor the Primetime Super 60 AAU Tournament at multiple locations in New Orleans on Memorial Day weekend (May 25-28, 2018).
+For the seventh year, the Allstate Sugar Bowl sponsored the Primetime Super 60 AAU Tournament at multiple locations in New Orleans on Memorial Day weekend (May 25-28, 2018).
 The primary headquarters of the event was the Alario Center in Westwego.

 2017: Sugar Bowl Welcomes Thousands of Elite Basketball Players to New Orleans